 Use the resource below to answer the questions that follow.

-- Make a chart of each of the pollutants discussed in this lesson.
+Make a chart of each of the pollutants discussed in this concept.
 Add in the environmental effects of these pollutants.
 Then include the human health effects of these pollutants.

 What time of day is the worst for ozone pollution?
 Can you think of why this is?